Annie Barnes (suffragist): Life and suffragist action

-Barnes was born in Limehouse 6 October 1886.
+Barnes was born in Limehouse, Tower Hamlets, London, on 6 October 1886.
 She was born Annie Cappuccio and her father had a confectionery, fruit and vegetable shop.
 In her autobiography Tough Annie she did not mention her Italian roots, but recalled her mother helping their particularly poor neighbours, employing widows or others to help in the house: "Mother always believed in treating everyone the same, as equals..That's how I was brought up."

-Barnes saw the crowd of suffragette protestors in July 1909, outside Edinburgh Castle Hall in Limehouse, including Mary Leigh, Mabel Capper, and Jennie Baines trying to enter the Lloyd George event.
+Barnes saw the crowd of suffragette protestors in July 1909, outside Edinburgh Castle Hall in Limehouse, including Mary Leigh, Mabel Capper, and Jennie Baines trying to enter the David Lloyd George event.
 She said it was a "real to-do" including police falling head first off a horse into water trough to the crowd's amusement and then a woman in a wheelchair, possibly Rosa May Billinghurst, (who had been touching the horse) taken by van off to the police station.
 Barnes and her mother also witnessed four suffragette speakers talking against worker exploitation, then being given verbal abuse by men in the listening crowd, telling them to 'wash their dirty kids.
 You women are inferior to men anyway".
 And Barnes admired the speaker's retort "how can an inferior give birth to a superior" and was drawn to join the movement.
 Sylvia Pankhurst persuaded her to join the East London Federation of Suffragettes in 1913.